dineshbali18/GDP-2/README.md

 **Shared Goals and Collaborative Budgeting**\
 Bearcat Finance App would allow users to create and manage joint savings goals or budgets with family members,friends or partners. \
 Users can contribute to shared goals like vacations or home purchases and track progress in real-time. \
-This feature can enhance financial transparency and teamwork,helping groups or households manage expenses and save together more efficiently.
+This feature can enhance financial transparency and teamwork,helping groups or households manage expenses and save together more efficiently.\
+\
+**real-time synchronization implementation**
+we can use Kafka in our app for real-time synchronization across devices by streaming events like transaction updates and budget changes.
+It also enables event-driven processing for tasks like transaction import and expense categorization.
+Kafka ensures scalable data flow between components for financial reports and analytics.
+Additionally, it helps decouple services like transaction import, categorization, and notification systems.